 Understanding how transfers work helps you choose the best method for what you need.
 ACH transfers are low-cost and safe.
 But they are not the quickest, nor are they the best for overseas transfers.

 ACH stands for Automated Clearing House.
-The Automated Clearing House network provides the mechanism for ACH transfers¹.
+The Automated Clearing House is a network that provides the mechanism for ACH transfers¹.

 The ACH network started in the 1970s.
 Banks across the US came together to find ways to improve payment systems.
 The growing volume of paper checks in use was a shared concern.